microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-schema.md

 This section includes information about the update capabilities for the [schema](/graph/api/resources/externalconnectors-schema) API.

 > [!NOTE]
 > We recommend that you reingest items after an update to bring them to the latest schema.
-Without reingestion, the behavior of the items will be inconsistent.
+Without reingestion, the behavior of the items is inconsistent.

 ### Add a property